AzlanCoding/igniteDMA/README.md

 - [ ] Extension: Use tabs API.
 (If student opens website after sch hours and leaves it there, extension does not block yet)
 - [ ] Extension: Detect use of project [pillow](https://github.com/S1monlol/pillow)
 - [ ] Extension: Implement End-to-End Encryption to prevent server impersonation.
 (Students may fork server and bypass)
-- [ ] Extension: Notify user if about to start profile